-Most providers are taking note of this trend and offering more scaled back packages, but there are still some differences from plan to plan.
-Here’s the basic options each provider offers.
+Most providers are taking note of this trend and offering more scaled-back packages, but there are still some differences from plan to plan.
+Here are the basic options each provider offers.

 If you’re only after Freeview TV — which includes over 70 free-to-air channels plus 15 HD channels — you have a few options.

 Most new smart TVs give you access to Freeview channels, all you need to do is connect it to an aerial and you're good to go.
 If you're using an older TV, you can watch Freeview channels with a Freeview box or Freeview recorder.

 With TalkTalk’s basic TV package, TV with Fast Broadband, you get Freeview channels and ADSL broadband with average speeds of 11Mbps, although you can swap this for fibre broadband that offers higher speeds.

 Sign up for this plan and you’ll get TalkTalk’s TV box, powered by Netgem, which will let you pause and rewind live TV and watch on-demand apps.

 If you want more channels than basic Freeview but don’t need a lot of options, most providers offer mid-range packages for a little extra.